Well-posed geometric boundary data in General Relativity, I: Dirichlet boundary data: Energy estimates.

 The main estimate for $h(\nu)^{\Si}$ (replacing the weaker Neumann estimate above) is then the following:

 \begin{proposition} There exist positive constants $c, C > 0$, depending only on $g$, such that

 \end{proposition}

 The proof is rather long and given through several Lemmas, some of which are proved in the Appendix.
-It will be important to keep track of the signs of the dominant terms - those involving derivatives of $h(\nu)^{\Si}$ - for the final arguments.
+It will be important to keep track of the signs of the dominant terms, i.e.~ those involving derivatives of $h(\nu)^{\Si}$, for the final arguments.
+The proof of Theorem \ref{Eestthm} then proceeds with Proposition \ref{prophnua}.